Top NJ Court Defangs Board Created to Crack Down on Newark Police Abuses

 Newark approved an ordinance creating the civilian board to help curtail abuses that same year, requiring its disciplinary recommendations to be binding in most cases.

-The city did not immediately return an email seeking comment on the ruling.
-Attorney
+More recently, New York City, Atlanta and Pittsburgh have joined the ranks of cities to form civilian review boards that work independent of police departments.
+During the Black Lives Matter protests, such boards have helped provide investigators and advocacy groups with police disciplinary records.

-Matthew Areman of Markowitz Richman, who represented the police union, did not return a request for comment.
+Representatives for Newark did not immediately return an email seeking comment on the ruling, nor did attorney Matthew Areman of Markowitz Richman, who represented the police union.

 James Stewart Jr., the president of the union, did not immediately offer a comment, saying he had not yet read through the entire opinion.